parniame/login_todo/README.md

 # Project Info
-This is a Todo list adder with login info
+This is a Todo list adder with login form